-A mortgage loan may permit the reamortization of principal after an involuntary partial prepayment caused by the receipt of proceeds from insurance or condemnation.
+A mortgage loan may permit the reamortization of principal after a permitted voluntary partial prepayment or an involuntary partial prepayment caused by the receipt of proceeds from insurance or condemnation.
 A reamortization will cause a change in the amount of principal that is passed through to certificateholders.

 We publish the monthly pool factor for each issuance of certificates on or about the fourth business day of each month.
 If you multiply the monthly pool factor by the original principal balance of the certificates, you will obtain the current principal balance of the certificates, after giving effect to the monthly principal payment to be passed through on the distribution date in that month.
-The most current pool factor is generally available through DUS Disclose.
+The most current pool factor is generally available through our PoolTalk application on our website and can be accessed through DUS Disclose.